Typography -Task1 / Exercises

 ~Change text colour (black, cyan, magenta)

-~Placing a field of colour behind the text
+~Placing a field of colour behind the

 ~Place certain typographic elements (Bullet points)